"I enjoy being able to offer clients a quality of medicine you don't see everywhere."

 A 2005 DVM graduate from University of Illinois, Dr. Angie Haag-Eggenberger joined our practice in February of 2011.
 She is a member of the ISVMA, AVMA, AAHA and the Sigma Alpha Sorority Alumni.
 She is a member and regular volunteer at the Livingston County Humane Society.

 Dr. Haag-Eggenberger and her husband, Jason, have two daughters, Addison and Emma.
-They also have a yellow lab, Sammy; a three-legged house cat, Sherman; and several farm cats.
+They also two Saint Bernards, Jewel and Pearl and a three-legged house cat, Sherman.
 When not devoting time to your pet's care, she enjoys relaxing in the pool and spending time with family.

 “I love helping people take care of their family members.”